Wildly ramified unitary local models for special parahorics. The odd dimensional case: Bruhat-Tits theory for unitary groups in residue characteristic two

 Let us keep the notations as in \S \ref{subsec-buildingnorm}.
 In particular, the set $(e_i)_{1\leq i\leq n}$ denotes a basis of $V$ inducing a Witt decomposition $V=V_-\oplus V_0\oplus V_+$ and $S$ denotes the corresponding maximal $F_0$-split torus of $G=\operatorname{U}(V,h)$.
 Denote by $(a_i)_{m+2\leq i\leq n}\in X^*(S) $ the dual basis of $(\lambda_i)_{m+2\leq i\leq n}\in X_*(S)$.

-By the calculations in \cite[Example 1.15]{tits1979reductive}, the relative root system $\Phi=\Phi(G,S)$ is and the affine root system $\Phi_a$ is Here $\delta$ is defined as in \eqref{delta}.
+By the calculations in \cite[Example 1.15]{tits1979reductive}, the relative root system $\Phi=\Phi(G,S)$ is and the affine root system $\Phi_a$ is Here, $\delta$ is defined as in \eqref{delta}.
 These affine roots endow $X_*(S)_\BR$ with a simplicial structure.
 Following \cite[Example 3.11]{tits1979reductive}, we pick a chamber defined by the inequalities Then we obtain $m+1$ vertices $v_0,\ldots,v_m$ in $X_*(S)_\BR$ such that for $0\leq i\leq m$, Now each $v_i$ defines a (maxi-minorant) norm, and hence a graded lattice chain, by Proposition \ref{prop-mmnorm} and Lemma \ref{lem-lat-norm}.
 Let $\lambda\in F$ be an element satisfying $\omega(\lambda)=\delta$.
 We shall see an explicit expression of $\lambda$ in Lemma \ref{lem-lambda}.
 Define Then the graded lattice chain corresponding to $v_i$ is of rank $2$ and has a segment Let $\wt{G}=\GU(V,h)$ be the unitary similitude group attached to the hermitian space $(V,h)$.
 Let $I$ be a non-empty subset of $\cbra{0,1,\ldots,m}$.
 Define As in \cite[1.2.3]{pappas2009local}, the Kottwitz map restricted to $P_I$ is trivial.
 In particular, we obtain that the (maximal) parahoric subgroup of $\wt{G}(F_0)$ is the stabilizer of $v_i$ in $\wt{G}(F_0)$, which also equals the stabilizer of $\Lambda_i$ in $\wt{G}(F_0)$ (as the stabilizer of $\Lambda_i'$ is larger).
 More generally, we have the following proposition.

 \begin{prop} Denote $\wt{G}=\GU(V,h)$.
 The subgroup $P_I$ is a parahoric subgroup of $\wt{G}(F_0)$.
 Any parahoric subgroup of $\wt{G}(F_0)$ is conjugate to a subgroup $P_I$ for a unique $I\subset\cbra{0,1,\ldots,m}$.
 The conjugacy classes of special parahoric subgroups correspond to the sets $I=\cbra{0}$ and $\cbra{m}$. \end{prop} \begin{proof} The results are similar to those in \cite[\S 4]{pappas2008twisted} and \cite[1.2.3]{pappas2009local}.
-The first two assertions follow from the observation that $\wt{G}(F_0)$ acts transitively on the chambers in the building, and each $I$ determines a (unique) facet in a chamber.
-The last assertion follows from the explicit expressions of the vertices $v_i$ and Proposition \ref{prop-mmnorm}. \end{proof}
+The first two assertions follow from the fact that $\wt{G}(F_0)$ acts transitively on the chambers in the building, and each $I$ determines a (unique) facet in a chamber.
+By \eqref{eq-mapnorm1}, the vertex $v_0$ (resp. $v_m$) corresponds to the norm

-For each parahoric subgroup $P_I$, we denote by $\sG_I$ the associated parahoric group scheme.
-The scheme $\sG_I$ is a canonical smooth affine group scheme over $\CO_{F_0}$ which satisfies the properties that $\sG_I(\CO_{F_0})=P_I$, the generic fiber is $\wt{G}$, and the special fiber is connected.
-We also say that $\sG_I$ is the parahoric group scheme attached to the lattices $\Lambda_i$ for $i\in I$.